viktorsapozhok/viktorsapozhok.github.io/index.md

 ### [pgcom](https://viktorsapozhok.github.io/pgcom/)

-Communication manager for PostgreSQL database.
+Communication manager for PostgreSQL database, provides a collection of wrappers over `psycopg2` adapter to simplify the usage of basic SQL operators.